-Director (age as of March 1, 2021) Year First Became a Director Business Experience and Revera Inc., a Canadian company operating over 500 senior facilities in Canada, Great Britain and the U.S. from 2010 to March 2017.
-Kevin J. Jacobs (48) 2020 Mr. Jacobs brings to our Board significant experience managing both private and public companies in the hospitality and real estate industries, including REITs, knowledge of financial reporting and other regulatory matters, and significant capital markets and real estate investment and management/operational experience.
-Mr. Jacobs has served as Chief Financial Officer for Hilton Worldwide Holdings Inc. (NYSE:HLT) since 2013, and in 2020 also began serving concurrently as its President, Global Development.
+D: 4 (SM 11 2022) Year First Became a Director (age as of March 1, 2022) Director Business Experience operating over 500 senior facilities throughout Canada, Great Britain and the U.S., from 2010 to March 2017.
+Kevin J. Jacobs (49) 2020 Mr. Jacobs brings to the Board significant experience managing both private and public companies in the hospitality and real estate industries, including REITs; knowledge of financial reporting and other regulatory matters; and significant capital markets and real estate investment and management/operational experience.
+Mr. Jacobs has served as Chief Financial Officer for Hilton Worldwide Holdings Inc. (NYSE:HLT) since 2013, and in 2020, also began serving concurrently as its President, Global Development.
 In these roles, he leads the company's finance, real estate, development and architecture and construction functions globally.
 Mr. Jacobs has held progressive positions at Hilton since joining the company in 2008, including serving as Treasurer and Senior Vice President, Corporate Strategy.
 Prior to Hilton, Mr. Jacobs was Senior Vice President, Mergers & Acquisitions and Treasurer of Fairmont Raffles Hotels International, and prior to Fairmont Raffles, Mr. Jacobs spent seven years with Host Hotels & Resorts, a NYSE-traded lodging REIT.
 Prior to Host, Mr. Jacobs held various roles in the Hospitality Consulting practice of PwC and the Hospitality Valuation Group of Cushman & Wakefield.
-Mr. Jacobs is a Trustee and member of the Executive Committee of the Federal City Council, a member of the Board of Trustees of the Holton-Arms School, where he chairs the Audit Committee, and serves on the board of directors of Goodwill of Greater Washington.
-Mr. Jacobs is a graduate of the Cornell University School of Hotel Administration.
-Edward Lowenthal (76) 1995 Mr. Lowenthal brings to our Board extensive experience in the development and operation of real estate.
-Mr. Lowenthal currently serves as Chairman of the Board of Directors of American Campus Communities (NYSE:ACC) (a public developer, owner and operator of student housing at the university level), and serves on the Board of Directors of two 501(c)(3) nonprofit organizations, the Andrew Goodman Foundation and Parlance Chamber Concerts, and serves as a trustee of the Manhattan School of Music.
-Mr. Lowenthal also served as non-executive Chairman of REIS, Inc., a public provider of real estate market information and valuation technology (NASDAQ:REIS) from November 2010 until his term expired in 2012.
-From January 1997 to March 2002, Mr. Lowenthal served as President and Chief Executive Officer of Wellsford Real Properties.
-Inc. (a real estate
+Mr. Jacobs is a Trustee and member of the Executive Committee of the Federal City Council, is a member of the Board of Trustees of the Holton-Arms School, where he chairs the Audit Committee, and serves on the board of directors of Goodwill of Greater Washington.
+C. Taylor Pickett (60) 2002 As Chief Executive Officer of the Company, Mr. Pickett brings to the Board a depth of understanding of our business and operations, as well as financial expertise in long-term healthcare services, mergers and acquisitions.
+Mr. Pickett has served as Chief Executive Officer of the Company since 2001 and as Director of the Company since May 2002.
+Mr. Pickett has also served as a member of the board of trustees of Corporate Office Properties Trust (NYSE:OFC), an office REIT focusing on U.S. government agencies and defense contractors, since November 2013.
+From 1993 to June 2001, Mr. Pickett served as a member of the senior management team of Integrated Health Services, Inc. (NYSE:IHS), most recently as Executive Vice President and Chief Financial Officer.
+Prior to joining IHS, Mr. Pickett held various positions at PHH Corporation and KPMG Peat Marwick.
+Stephen D. Plavin (62) 2000 Mr. Plavin brings to the Board management experience in the commercial real estate lending, banking and mortgage REIT sectors, as well as significant experience in capital markets transactions.
+Since December 2012,